harshdoesdev/bottlecap/README.md

 import { Vec2, TWO_PI } from './bottlecap/math.js';
 import { rectInRect } from './bottlecap/collision.js';
 import { randomInt } from './bottlecap/utils.js';
-import { loadImage } from './bottlecap/loader.js';
+import { loadImage, loadAll } from './bottlecap/loader.js';
 import { AnimatedSprite } from './bottlecap/sprite.js';

 export default class MyGame extends Game {

   init() {

-    // create a canvas with width and height equal to window's width and height and set its background color to black
+    // create a canvas with width and height equal to window's width and height and set its background color to lightgreen

-    this.cnv = createCanvas(window.innerWidth, window.innerHeight, 'lightgreen');
+    const { ctx, cnv, clearCanvas } = createCanvas(window.innerWidth, window.innerHeight, 'lightgreen', false);
-    this.ctx = this.cnv.getContext('2d');

-    this.ctx.imageSmoothingEnabled = false;
+    // assign the destructured variables returned by createCanvas function to `this`
+    // you can just do Object.assign(this, createCanvas(window.innerWidth, window.innerHeight, 'black')); if you like

+    Object.assign(this, { ctx, cnv, clearCanvas });

     // append the canvas element to the document's body